 - Believe it or not, toothpaste is a great way to remove nail polish.
 Just add a bit to a towel and rub it onto the skin to remove the polish.

 - Be proactive and wear thin gloves to avoid getting too much nail polish on your hands.

 - Place in a basket on your kitchen island for a pop of color.

 - Display on a tiered cake stand.

-- Line up on your porch railing.
+- Paint your pumpkins in a variety of colors and line up on your porch railing.

 - Include with your Halloween decor

 - Use your pumpkins as place cards or as a centerpiece on your Thanksgiving table.

 In this photo, the pumpkins take on a rather macabre vibe with dark background lighting.
 Great for Halloween!